GameServerManagers/LinuxGSM-Docs/Game-Server-Login-Token.md

 Yes, all of the tokens on your account will be blacklisted if one of your servers (tokens) is found to be running a blacklisted plugin.
 Make sure you read up on Valve’s plugin policies before running your servers so nothing unfortunate happens to your tokens.

 ## If my GSLTs get banned for running a blacklisted plugin, will my steam account be community and/or VAC banned?
-No one knows just yet what will happen to the steam account itself.
-Most likely, it won’t be VAC banned, but Valve’s requirement that anyone creating GSLTs is not community banned, you may be community banned for running blacklisted plugins.
+Depending on the game Valve will punish the account that generated the token, On CS:GO you get a global cooldown of 7 days (you cannot join any community/valve server) Most likely, it won’t be VAC banned, but Valve’s requirement that anyone creating GSLTs is not community banned, you may be community banned for running blacklisted plugins.

 ## Can I use the same GSLT for multiple servers?
 No. You must create a unique GSLT for each simultaneously running server.